Universal multi-stream radial structures of cold dark matter halos: Discussion

-In order to gain a deeper understanding of the results obtained in this {\it Letter} from a dynamical viewpoint, it would be beneficial to compare them with self-similar solutions.
+The results in section \ref{sec:results} and \ref{subsec:halo_samples} strongly indicate that the inner structure of halos is built up dynamically in a self-similar manner.
+Here, we compare our results with self-similar solutions.
 While self-similar solutions are only valid in the Einstein-de Sitter universe, the secondary infall model of \cite{Bertschinger1985} has been shown to reproduce the pseudo phase-space density of $Q(r)\propto r^{-1.875}$ found in simulations in the $\Lambda$CDM model.
-One such solution that can be used to describe the multi-stream flow in phase space is the spherically symmetric solutions put forth by \citet{Fillmore_Gorldreich1984}.
-Under a stationary matter accretion, this model includes the Bertschinger's secondary infall model as a special case.
+Along the line of this, we consider the spherically symmetric solutions put forth by \citet{Fillmore_Gorldreich1984}, which include the Bertschinger's secondary infall model as a special case.
 Recent work by \citet{Sugiura20} has made a direct comparison of these predictions with radial multi-stream structures obtained from simulations up to $p=5$.
 Identifying the position of radial caustics in self-similar solutions with the characteristic scale of the double power-law profile in Equation~(\ref{eq:double_powerlaw_fit}), it is possible to make predictions for both $A(p)$ and $S(p)$.

 In Figure \ref{fig:fitparams}, we compare the predictions of self-similar solutions with our $N$-body results for three values of the model parameter $\epsilon$, which describes the power-law slope of initial density contrast.
 Note that the parameter $\epsilon$ is restricted to the range $[0,\,1]$, and the solution with $\epsilon=1$ corresponds to Bertschinger's secondary infall model.
 Figure \ref{fig:fitparams} shows that none of the solutions consistently explain the trends in both $A(p)$ and $S(p)$, although setting the parameter $\epsilon$ to $1/6$ reproduces the characteristic scale $S(p)$ reasonably well.
 The main reason for this failure is that for each stream, the Fillmore-Goldreich solutions predict a steep inner profile with a logarithmic slope of around $-2$ irrespective of the value of $\epsilon$.
 One possible explanation for the shallow inner cusps found in simulations is to introduce the non-zero angular momentum, which can reduce the steepness of the profile near the halo center~\citep{2001MNRAS.325.1397N,2010PhRvD..82j4044Z}.
 However, existing solutions allow for the introduction of angular momentum in a very specific manner, and without a broad angular momentum distribution, they fail to describe the shallow inner cusp seen in the profile for each $p$.